 Make the education of your children part of your preps.
 Period.
 Plan it out now and set aside the supplies, books, and information you will need when it matters, just in case there is no school to send them to later.

 Many prepping families already homeschool their kids, which probably makes them more prepared than other prepping families.
 Am I saying you should all pull your kids out of school and start homeschooling them?
 Not at all!

 What I am saying is that if you haven’t already given education some thought, now’s the time to do it.
-Once the SHTF, all hell will break loose and chaos will reign supreme.
+Once the SHTF, chaos will reign supreme.